theobald-software/theobald-software.github.io/content/_en/erpconnect-services/sap-integration-nintex/nintex-integration-sharepoint/nintex-workflow-custom-actions/call-sap-function-action.md

 old_url: /ERPConnect-Services-EN/default.aspx?pageid=call_sap_function_action
 ---

 The *Call SAP Function Custom Action* for Nintex Workflow allows you to call any remote-enabled SAP function module or BAPI for read/write access to SAP.
-In Nintex Workflow the output always occurs in XML format which can be displayed, adjusted or processed as desired.
+In Nintex Workflow the output always occurs in XML format which can be displayed, adjusted or processed as wanted.

 ![ECS-Nintex-CallSAPFunction-Action](/img/content/ECS-Nintex-CallSAPFunction-Action.png){:class="img-responsive"}